ellysh/video-game-bots/ClickerBots/protection.md

 ```
 The combination of `SRandom` and `Random` AutoIt functions is used here for calculation values of delays.
 You can launch "TimeSpanProtection.au3" script and then "RandomDelayBot.au3" script.
 The bot script will keep working and the protection system is not able to detect it.

-Second regulatiry of a bot script can help us to detect improved version of the bot.
+Second regularity of a bot script can help us to detect improved version of the bot.
 The regularity is the emulated actions itself.
 The script repeats actions `a`, `b` and `c` cyclically.
 There is very low probability that user will repeat these actions in the same order constantly.

 This is a code snippet from "ActionSequenceProtection.au3" script with the new version of `AnalyzeKey` function that checks repeating sequence of the captured actions:
 ```AutoIt